jshook/perfscripts/analyzer/analysis_method.md

 * key performance indicators for each system profile
 * a ranking of systems according to their results

+The ranking should be based on a scoring function.
+The scoring function used should be clarified and explained in the report.

 ### Documentation

 A basic userguid should be created in a docs directory that is kept up-to-date with the implementation